-(S) The bidder will detail in the bid booklet its proposed architecture, including an ability to install it on the cloud (Nimbus) and on-prem.
+The bidder will detail in the bid booklet its proposed architecture, including an ability to install it on the cloud (Nimbus) and on-prem.
 A solution operating on the cloud (Nimbus) provides a significant quality advantage.

 Scalability

 The solution is to be available to a large number of users who will contact the system simultaneously.